leeyk0501/NTUST-CSIE-Compiler/proj3/README.md

 # Project3 - Code Generation
-The project is to generate code (in Java assembly language) for the **Scala** language.
+The project is to generate code (in **Java assembly language**) for the Scala language.
 The generated code will then be translated to Java bytecode by a Java assembler.

+## Language Restrictions
+In order to keep the code generation assignment simple that we can implement most of the features of the language, only a subset set of Scala language will be considered in this assignment:

++ No READ statements.
++ No declaration or use of arrays.
++ No floating-point numbers.
++ No string variables.

 ## My development env
 ### OS